tacman/mcp-server-bundle/README.md

 ```

 The `ToolResult` class provides the following features:
-- Combine multiple responses of different types
+- Combine multiple results of different types
 - Handle error state
 - Automatic serialization to the correct format
-- Type safety for all responses
+- Type safety for all results

 ### Input Schema Management